 Ling.
-610 Fall 2009 Problem Set #1 22 points Due Tues.
+610 Fall 2015 Problem Set #1 22 points Due Tues.
 9/15 1.
 4 points Present a finite-state grammar, in graphic form, for each of the following languages.
-Make the grammars as simple as possible. a.
-That man laughed That man and that man laughed That man and that man and that man laughed etc. b.
-Mary saw an old cat Mary saw an old old cat Mary saw an old old old cat etc. 2.
+Try to make the grammar as simple as possible (by some metric that you suggest). - a.
+That man laughed That man and that man laughed That man and that man and that man laughed etc. - b.
+The syntax student is happy The syntax students are happy The syntax student really is happy The syntax students really are happy The syntax student really really is happy The syntax students really really are happy etc. 2.
 4 points a.
 Discuss a phenomenon demonstrating the infinitude of human languages. b.
 Discuss a phenomenon demonstrating that sentences in human languages have structure.
-3. 3 points Given the following context-free PS grammar, give a derivation for each of the following sentences: abc, aaabc, aabbbbbc $S \rightarrow ABC$ $A \rightarrow Aa$ $A \rightarrow a$ $B \rightarrow Bb$ $B \rightarrow b$ $C \rightarrow c$ 4.
-5 points Given the following PS grammar, provide the information requested in A-C. $S \rightarrow AB \quad A \rightarrow aA \quad B \rightarrow b \quad A \rightarrow a$ A. Provide all of the equivalent derivations for the sentence aab.
+3. 3 points Given the following context-free PS grammar, give a derivation for each of the following sentences: abc, aaabc, aabbbbbc Σ: S F: $S \rightarrow ABC$ $A \rightarrow Aa$ $A \rightarrow a$ $B \rightarrow Bb$ $B \rightarrow b$ $C \rightarrow c$ 4.
+5 points Given the following PS grammar, provide the information requested in A-C. Σ : S F: $S \rightarrow AB \quad A \rightarrow aA \quad B \rightarrow b \quad A \rightarrow a$ A. Provide all of the equivalent derivations for the sentence aab.
 B. Give the (set theoretic) phrase marker for the sentence aab.
 C. Give the reduced phrase marker for the sentence aab (that is, the subset of the phrase marker consisting of the terminal string and the monostrings).
 [Remember, to get from one line of a derivation to the next, exactly one rule applies once.
 Also, recall that two derivations are equivalent if they differ only in the order of application of rules.]
-5. 6 points Consider the following languages and provide the information requested in A and B. a. $a^n b f c^n$ (abfc, aabfcc, aaabfccc, etc.) where n is greater than 0 (n > 0)b. $b^n a^{n-1}$ (bba, bbbaa, etc.) n > 1 - A. Write a context-free (Σ, F) grammar for each of these languages.
+5. 6 points Consider the following languages and provide the information requested in A and B. a. $a^n b f c^n$ (abfc, aabfcc, aaabfccc, etc.) where n is greater than 0 (n > 0) b. $b^n a^{n-1}$ (bba, bbbaa, etc.) (n > 1) A. Write a context-free (Σ, F) grammar for each of these languages.
 Make the grammars as simple as possible.
-(Be very careful to avoid 'overgeneration', i.e., generating sentences that are not in the language.) - B. Give derivations for 2 sentences from language a., and 2 from language b.
+(Be very careful to avoid 'overgeneration', i.e., generating sentences that are not in the language.)
+B. Give derivations for 2 sentences from language a., and 2 from language b.